Antonio Brown not with Raiders amid reports of suspension

-ALAMEDA, Calif. — Star receiver Antonio Brown was not with the Oakland Raiders four days before the season opener amid reports he could be suspended over a confrontation with general manager Mike Mayock.
+ALAMEDA, Calif. — Star receiver Antonio Brown was sent away from the Oakland Raiders four days before the season opener amid reports he could be suspended over a confrontation with general manager Mike Mayock.

-Mayock said at the beginning of practice Thursday that Brown wasn’t at the Raiders facility and won’t be practicing a day after Brown posted a letter from the GM on social media detailing nearly $54,000 in fines.
+Mayock said at the beginning of practice Thursday that Brown wasn’t at the Raiders facility and wouldn’t be practicing a day after posting a letter from the GM on social media detailing nearly $54,000 in fines.

 “I’ll make it short and sweet,” Mayock said.
 “Antonio Brown is not in the building today, won’t be practicing.
 I don’t have any more information for you right now.
 When I have some and it becomes appropriate you guys will all get it.
 But that’s it for today.”